Midreshet Tehillah—S. Daniel Abraham Israel Program

 There is gym equipment on campus.
 There are also dance and exercise classes on the campus (for a small fee).
 In the surrounding area there are several professional gyms and a swimming pool.

 Programming for Shabbat and Yom Tov

 Approximately once a month, we have Shabbatonim.
 Several of these are held off campus to allow students to experience different communities around the country – for example Tzfat, the Old City, Bnei Brak, a Yishuv and others - broadening their understanding of what it is or can be like to live in Israel.
-Midreshet Tehillah takes responsibility to set up students for meals at families and faculty members on all Shabbatot and Yamim Tovim when Midreshet Tehillah does not have a group program planned.
-Alternatively, students make their own arrangements with family and friends.
+On Shabbatot and Yamim Tovim when Midreshet Tehillah does not have a group program organized most students make their own arrangements with family and friends.
 We assist all those who want help setting up meals with families and faculty members.

 The Midreshet Tehillah program includes a full compliment of day and over night tiyulim traveling around the country.
 Emphasis is put on seeing the places where the events of Tanach occurred and hiking to give students a chance to form a personal connection with Eretz Yisrael.
 Accommodations are made for those who have difficulty hiking.